nDerroitte/nvidea-TX2-Live-Panorama/Part1/README.md

     * `r` Restart display.
     * `q` Quit.
 * `FOLDER_PATH`: Path of the folder containing the sequence to consider.
 If the argument is not filled, the algorithm runs in live mode.
   * While using the panorama feature in live mode, the user should press `s`to start the panorama and repress `s`.
-It can also press `q` to quit at anytime.
+He can also press `q` to quit at anytime.
-  * While using the matching_demo feature in live, the user input does not change from the non-live mode.
+  * While using the matching_demo feature in live, the user can only press `s` to show the features and repress it the remove them.
+He can also press `q` to quit at anytime.

 Note that only the 2 first arguments are mandatory.
 Not giving a 3rd argument puts the algortihm in live mode.